Are content pillars still relevant in 2023?

 Later's social team uses Google Sheets and Asana to outline the topics they'll cover — along with making note of any important dates (like upcoming holidays or product launches), always-on content, and potential trends to jump on.

 TIP: Download our free social media content calendar template.

 From there, you'll want to schedule the content you've created (at specified dates and times) using a social media management tool like Later.

 With it, you can see all of your content (in our handy Media Library), alongside your upcoming posts for Instagram, Facebook, TikTok, LinkedIn, Pinterest, and Twitter — and even craft your captions in advance.

 You’ll be able to see exactly how your posts look before they go live, and gain a holistic view of whether you’re striking the right balance of your content pillars.

-Not only will content pillars lay the foundation for a killer content strategy, but they’ll help you feel more confident about your ability to be consistent on every platform!
+Not only will content pillars lay the foundation for killer social media posts, they’ll help you feel more confident about your ability to be consistent on every platform.